chakrit/sider/README.markdown

   really large blobs (e.g. user-uploaded files) without huge buffers.
 * Delegate-based pipelining support.

-As of April 20th 2011, all commands are available through Sider.
+As of April 20th 2011, all commands are available except for the following:

+* PUB/SUB will be implemented with IObservables<> in the next version.
+* `INFO/MONITOR/SLAVEOF/SYNC` are not implemented as it is a somewhat dangerous commands and are mainly used for administrative purposes (i.e. not from a client)

 Enjoy! :)

 # HOWTO